 Cities across the country continue to reinvest in their civic assets – including parks, playgrounds, rec centers, and libraries – with ever greater ambition and purpose.
 The dramatically changing contexts of city life are demanding it: community change is a fraught issue; cultural identities are in flux; lines of governance are constantly being redrawn; and economic expectations are attached to every investment.
 Designers, artists and other cultural producers of public spaces and public life add a great deal of value, but cannot by themselves transform a neighborhood or a city.
 Who takes responsibility for civic life and the infrastructure that supports it?

-Our research suggests that innovative ideas about civic infrastructure tend to be invested in and executed at three scales: 1) individual sites, like DC’s 11th Street Bridge, often in marginalized neighborhoods or spanning across multiple neighborhoods; 2) city-wide systems, like Philadelphia’s Rebuild Initiative and New York City’s Community Parks Initiative, emphasizing a network of quotidian, neighborhood spaces; and 3) non-spatial policies, like work-force development rules and regulations, aimed at economic inclusion.
-These three scales each involve significant public and private funding streams and partnerships, and extensive civic engagement efforts.
+Our research—published in a new report—suggests that innovative ideas about civic infrastructure tend to be invested in and executed at three scales: 1) individual sites, like DC’s 11th Street Bridge, often in marginalized neighborhoods or spanning across multiple neighborhoods; 2) city-wide systems, like Philadelphia’s Rebuild Initiative and New York City’s Community Parks Initiative, emphasizing a network of quotidian, neighborhood spaces; and 3) non-spatial policies, like work-force development, aimed at economic inclusion or environmental strategies for a regional watershed.
+These three scales, or perspectives, each involve significant public and private funding streams and partnerships, and extensive civic engagement efforts.
 Most of all, they reflect a national trend among cities to ascribe immense expectations upon these civic asset reinvestments.